DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Convergence and Privacy Analysis

-\begin{remark}[On Assumption~\ref{ass:grad_bounded}] Assumption~\ref{ass:grad_bounded} is standard in analyses of adaptive or state-dependent preconditioners.
+Assumption~\ref{ass:grad_bounded} is standard in analyses of adaptive or state-dependent preconditioners.
 In the present setting it is used only to control the same-step coupling between the current preconditioner \(H_t\) and the current privatized aggregate \(G_t\).
-In the frozen-feature regime, it holds whenever features are bounded and the trainable head is confined to a bounded parameter region, or when explicit regularization prevents parameter growth. \end{remark}
+In the frozen-feature regime, it holds whenever features are bounded and the trainable head is confined to a bounded parameter region, or when explicit regularization prevents parameter growth.

+\begin{remark}[Role of bounded bias and bounded gradients] The bounded-bias and bounded-gradient assumptions play different roles in the analysis.
+The bounded-bias assumption controls the discrepancy between the privatized aggregate update and the target population gradient.
+In the one-step DP-FedGD setting this discrepancy is the clipping bias \( \zeta_t=g_{\rm clip}(\theta_t)-\nabla F(\theta_t), \) whereas in mini-batch or multi-local-step variants it may also contain stochastic approximation error and local-update drift.
+This assumption allows the descent bound to separate the optimization error from the perturbation introduced by clipping, privacy noise, and local computation.

+The bounded-gradient assumption is used for a different reason.
+In DP-FedSOFIM, the preconditioner \( H_t=(\rho I_d+M_tM_t^\top)^{-1} \) is formed using the same-round privatized aggregate $G_t$ through the momentum recursion \( M_t=\beta M_{t-1}+(1-\beta)G_t. \) Thus $H_t$ and $G_t$ are statistically coupled within the same communication round.
+The bounded-gradient condition is used to control this same-step dependence, specifically the term arising from \( \nabla F(\theta_t)^\top H_t\nabla F(\theta_t), \) where the lower bound contains a correction proportional to \( G_{\max}^2\|M_t\|_2^2/\rho^2. \) The assumption is therefore not introduced to make the objective globally well-behaved, but to control the interaction between the current privatized gradient, the server-side momentum buffer, and the adaptive preconditioner.
+In the frozen-feature linear-head setting, such a condition is natural when features are bounded and the trainable parameter is regularized or kept in a bounded region. \end{remark}

 The following lemma shows that the DP noise mechanism satisfies the bounded-noise assumption used in the optimization analysis.
+We provide the proof of the same in the Appendix.